 This Shiso Pesto Pasta delivers its sunny character and bold flavor from the homemade green shiso (perilla) pesto sauce.
-It’s one of those light and easy weeknight dishes you want to enjoy all summer long.
+This vegetarian-friendly recipe is one of those light and easy weeknight dishes you‘ll want to enjoy all summer long.

 After making a big batch of homemade shiso pesto, I can’t help but to share the easiest Shiso Pesto Pasta (大葉ジェノベーゼパスタ) recipe with you.
 This is my family’s current favorite and the kind of dinner you can throw together under 15 minutes.